perriera/cpp_starter/docs/UBUNTU.md

 ## How to install a Linux Platform (Ubuntu 20.04.4)
 > While intended to be cross-platform, at this point in time all instructions are based upon a Ubuntu 20.04.4 installation.
+This can be achived in multiple ways be that a native installation or a virtual machine made possible via a tool such as [Parallels Desktop for the iMac](https://www.parallels.com/ca/pd/general/?gclid=CjwKCAjwjZmTBhB4EiwAynRmD6SV4LdfM_DXaYiwTJhJJBddfc6JM_bDuAuWsUyyHUMj5zEQnC3wjBoCfgcQAvD_BwE) (try it for free).

  1. **GIVEN** we need to have C++17, cmake 3.2.1, pip installed
  2. **WHEN** we follow the instructions listed here